US employers add strong 222K jobs; jobless rate at 4.4 pct.

 Yet the influx of job seekers last month might have offset some upward wage pressures.
 Employers had more applicants to choose from.

-Many industries stepped up hiring in June.
+“We’re seeing a boom in people who are willing to take out a loan and build a home,” he said.
+“I would hire another half-dozen people today if I could find the skilled labor.”

+Drug use is a problem among many people he considers for jobs, Dix said.
+And many men in the area rely on disability benefits, he added.

+The June jobs report showed broad hiring across numerous industries.
 Health care posted the biggest job gain — 59,100 — despite uncertainty around health care legislation in Congress.
 Governments added an unusually high 35,000 positions, nearly all of them at the local level.
 Construction companies added 16,000, and mining, which includes oil and gas drilling, gained 8,000.

-Restaurants and hotels added a healthy 36,000 jobs.
-Professional and technical services, which includes such higher-paying occupations as engineering and accounting, gained 19,000.

-Friday’s jobs figures arrive against the backdrop of a mixed picture of the U.S. economy.

 AP Economics Writer Josh Boak contributed to this report.